 Bensebaini is primarily a left-back, although he also operates in central defence for club and country.
 The 6'1" Algerian got his senior career breakthrough in Belgium with Lierse, making 28 appearances over the course of a season-long loan in the Jupilier Pro League in 2014/15.
 He spent the following campaign at French club Montpellier before sealing a permanent move from parent club Parabou - his first pro station back in his native Algeria - to Ligue 1 rivals Rennes.

 Bensebaini added to his modest tally of two goals in 25 appearances for Montpellier by registering one goal and two assists in 98 outings across three seasons at Rennes.
-He earned the first of 25 senior international caps for Algeria in that time, with six of those coming during The Desert Foxes' triumphant AFCON campaign in summer 2019.
+He earned his first of 30 senior international caps for Algeria in that time, with six of those coming during The Desert Foxes' triumphant AFCON campaign in summer 2019.
 It was the 24-year-old's second piece of silverware in the space of three months after Rennes' victory over Paris Saint-Germain in the 2018/19 French Cup final.

-Plays a bit like: Marcelo
+Plays a bit like: Alex Sandro

 Did you know?